-Goucher College is proud to honor Dante Alighieri Disparte, Class of 2000, with the 2020 Elizabeth Statuta Baker ’70 Public Service Award.
-We celebrate Dante for his work in championing economic resilience and advancement opportunities for communities and people in need.
+Goucher College is proud to honor Cindy Plavier Truitt, Class of 1986 and 1988, with the 2021 Elizabeth Statuta Baker ’70 Public Service Award.
+We celebrate Cindy for her dedication to helping people in underserved communities find employment, start businesses, and advance their education.

-With appreciation and the most profound respect for his accomplishments, the Alumnae and Alumni of Goucher College recognizes Dante Disparte with this award for his excellence in public service.
+With appreciation and the most profound respect for her many accomplishments, the members of the Alumnae & Alumni of Goucher College recognize Cindy Plavier Truitt with this award for her excellence in public service.